Sensitivity of steady states in networks with application to Markov chains and chemical reaction networks: Prototypical linear response

-The sensitivity result of Theorem \ref{thm:main_thm} extends to this generalized setting. \begin{theorem} Consider an generalized Laplacian $\L$ with rates $\ell_j\in \R_\times$ and let $\G=(\V, \E, \L)$ be the underlying weighted graph.
+\begin{theorem} Consider an generalized Laplacian $\L$ and let $\G=(\V, \E, \L)$ be the underlying weighted graph.
 We assume $\norm{\A}\neq 0$.
-When perturbing an edge $j^*=(u^*v^*)$, not necessarily in $\E$, the response of the stat.~dist.~in a node $u'\in \V$ is given by
+When perturbing $j^*=(u^*v^*)$, not necessarily in $\E$, the response of the unique solution of the equilibrium equation (\ref{eq:proto_equation}) in a node $u'\in \V$ is given by

-\end{theorem} In this generalized setting the quantities $\norm{A},\mu_{u^*}, \norm{\T_{u'}}$ and $\norm{\T_w}$ do not need to be positive anymore and might even be zero, with the exception of $\norm{A}$ which is non-zero by assumption.
-Hence, a description of the sign of the responses like Corollary \ref{crl:signed_sens} is not derivable anymore.
-Instead, one can verify that by inverting the sign of each transition rate, i.e. considering $-\L$, the response vector equals $-\delta^{j^*}$.
-Hence, in the generalized setting, the algebraic signs of the entries may only be $0$ or $\pm$, such that no interesting characterization of the signs is possible anymore.

-It would be an interesting topic to study the algebraic sign of the responses in a \textit{signed Laplacian} where each transition rate is fixed to be either positive or negative.
-In that setting, a characterization of the algebraic sign of the entries as in Corollary \ref{crl:signed_sens} should be possible, even though the conditions might be much more complex.